 And sometimes a donation is just serendipitous.
-When we were building the sanctuary clinic, one of my staff happened to run into a friend who worked at a hospital in a nearby city.
+When we were building the sanctuary clinic, one of our staff happened to run into a friend who worked at a hospital in a nearby city.
 She told him that the hospital was about to demolish a wing in order to rebuild it in accordance with the new codes.
 We obtained permission to go in ahead of the bulldozers, and retrieve whatever we could use.
 We came away with cupboards, doors, surgical lights, incubators, x-ray viewers, and a variety of other useful equipment.
 As you can imagine, this was a great boon to our new clinic.

 Guidelines for asking for donation of products:

 Caring for animals is a 24/7 job – 24 hours a day, 7 days a week.
 Don’t try to do it all yourself – you’ll need help.
 How much help you’ll need depends on how many animals you will be caring for.
 People sometimes burn out because they underestimated the stress and work involved in caring for so many lives.
 You can avoid burnout by getting some help early on.

 Although we are doing this work because we love the animals, we also have to work closely with people.
 We often hear people say that they would rather be around the animals than be with people.
 This is understandable, given the way some people behave!
 But staff are people, and so are the folks who will be coming to you in distress about not being able to care for their pets.
 And keep in mind that your financial supporters are people, too.